 Christian Friends Become Enemies

 This headline isn’t new.
 One day we have a great relationship with someone; the next we don't.
-The atmosphere of a pandemic, political foolishness, Christian misrepresentation, and racial inequality left many relationship casualties in its path.
-As Christians, it is disheartening to see the number of Christian friends who became enemies.
-Relationship splits between Christians can deter kingdom partnership and block or delay kingdom work.
-Take a look around.
-I'm sure we all have some examples of this.
+Not long ago, an atmosphere of a pandemic, political foolishness, Christian misrepresentation, and racial inequality left many relationship casualties in its path.
+As Christians, it was disheartening to see the number of Christian friends who became enemies.

 Through this definition, choosing to distance or limit your communication can be loosely described as actively opposing a person.